xgcui/Feedstock-Agnostic/README.md

 **`install_required_packages.R`** - An R script that installs all libraries required by other scripts in this project directory.
 Running this script before any others would be advisabel to ensure that all required packages are up to date on your local machine.

 **`main_analysis.R`** - The full-pipeline analysis script for calculating biosheds of biorefinery locations via a road network analysis using estimates of feedstock production distributions at the sub-county level.
 Outputs a `.csv` file with the feedstock supply data for the parameters specified.
 The control flow of this script should serve as a guide to understanding the workflow of the entire analysis.
 All other functions in the `~/R_code/` directory are sourced and called directly by `main_analysis.R`, or by a function within `main_analysis.R`.
+This file has been run through by CUI on October, 2017 after debugging.
+This can be seen as a template file on how to compute how to compute cluster, bioshed and mass in eachbioshed.

 **`load.R`** - An R script that takes the raw data files required for the project as input and outputs a binary workspace image (`.RData`) to the`root/raw_binary_data` directory.
 This workspace image is loaded into the `clean.R` script for data cleaning and organization.